jsutch/wifu/readme.md

 Start the HTTP viewer on a specific port - `python wifu.py --viewer --port 9000`.

 *you can also specify a hostname interface with -H/--webhost*
-Start the HTTP viewer on a specific port - `python wifu.py --viewer --port 9000 --webhost <my-internal-non-localhost-address>`.
+Start the HTTP viewer on a specific webhost interface and port - `python wifu.py --viewer --port 9000 --webhost <my-internal-non-localhost-address>`.

 2021:
 - the original stub googleapis.com link is included as the default, but is broken.